-3. Recommend Connection For Flex Line Riser: See Fig.6A. & Fig. 6D.
-Loosen nut and separate cold water riser tube from faucet shank.
-Gently bend riser tube so that the Feed Water Adapter (Fig 5) fits onto the faucet shank.
-Connect the riser tube, the feed water adapter, and faucet shank together and tighten.
+3. Recommend Connection For Flex Line Riser: See Fig. 5A. & Fig. 5E Loosen nut and separate cold water riser tube from shut off valve.
+Gently bend riser tube so that the Feed Water Adapter (Fig. 1) fits onto the shut off valve.
+Connect the riser tube, feed water adapter, and shut off valve together and tighten.

-For Solid Copper Riser: See Fig.6B.
+For Solid Copper Riser: See Fig. 5B.
 Follow the same procedure as for flex line.
-If the copper riser cannot bend, then it's best to replace it with a flex line riser.
-Then fit the feed water adaptor the same way as described above.
+If the copper riser cannot bend, this it's best to replace it with a flex line riser.
+Fit the feed water adaptor to the shut off valve the same way as described above.

-Option Connection Point: See Fig. 6E.
+Option Connection Point: See Fig. 5F.
 The feed water adapter can also be installed between the riser tube and faucet shank.
 Loosen nut and separate cold water riser tube from faucet shank.
 Gently bend riser tube so that the Feed Water Adapter fits onto the faucet shank.
+If your riser tube has no built-in washer, then fit the cone-shaped washer provided onto the riser tube.
 Connect the riser tube, feed water adapter, and faucet shank together and tighten.